DPCN-US/www/content/system/FR-DPCN.md

 {{< div id="system-site-list" >}}

+It is important to note the distinction between *repeaters* and *sites*.
+Sites may contain multiple repeaters.

 ## Channels

 > Note to FR-DPCN users: Please remember to use private calling for extended one-on-one communications.
 Utilizing a wide-area channel ties up resources whereas private calls only utilize timeslots local to the respective repeater sites.